What You Need To...

-A wire transfer is a fast and reliable method of transferring or receiving funds.
+A wire transfer, also known as wire payments, is a fast and reliable method of transferring or receiving funds.
 It allows individuals in different locations to securely send money to other people or organizations across the world via a network of banks or transfer agencies.

-If you’re wiring money online through transfer services, you might not require the recipient’s bank account numbers.
-You may only need the recipient's name, email address or mobile number, depending on the wire transfer method.
+If you’re wiring money online through transfer services like Western Union or Bill.com, you might not require the recipient’s bank account numbers.
+You may only need the recipient's name, email address, mobile number, or invoice depending on the wire transfer method.

 Do wire transfers have fees?

-Whether you are sending a domestic or international wire transfer, you will be subject to fees.
-These fees vary by provider, with domestic fees costing around $25 per transaction.
-There may also be fees to receive a wire transfer, although some services are free.
+Whether you are sending a domestic or international wire transfer, you may be subject to fees.
+These fees vary by provider and may include an origin fee, a fee to convert foreign currency (FX), a processing fee, and even fees to receive an incoming wire transfer.